dotnet/winforms/Documentation/roadmap.md

   well enough.
 * Missing features that should be added to the product.
-* Design choices for a feature that is currently in-progress.
+* Design choices for a feature that is currently in-progress. as quickly as possible.
-* Which WinForms assemblies we should prioritize making available as open source as quickly as possible.

 If you'd like to contribute to WinForms, please take a look at our [Contributing